-In 2016, ERGO generated premium income of 136.8 million euros, a 13.0% increase on the year before.
-The largest classes were motor third party liability insurance (hereafter 'motor liability insurance') and motor vehicle insurance (hereafter 'motor own damage insurance'), which generated premium income of 48.3 million euros and 38.5 million euros respectively and accounted for 35.3% and 28.1% of the total portfolio respectively.
-Individuals' property insurance contributed 10.6 million euros or 7.8% and legal persons' property insurance 9.2 million euros or 6.7%.
-Premiums written in accident insurance and liability insurance totalled 5.8 million euros and 5.4 million euros respectively and their respective contributions were 4.2% and 4.0%.
-The total contribution of other insurance classes, which each accounted for less than 4.0%, was 19.0 million euros or 13.9%.
-Premium income from reinsurance activities amounted to 5.7 million euros.
+In 2017, ERGO generated premium income of 166.9 million euros, a 22.0% increase on 2016.
+The largest classes were motor third party liability (hereafter 'motor liability') insurance and comprehensive motor vehicle (hereafter 'motor own damage') insurance, which generated premium income of 66.1 million euros and 43.8 million euros, accounting for 39.6% and 26.3% of the total portfolio, respectively.
+Individuals' property insurance contributed 11.4 million euros, i.e. 6.8% and legal persons' property insurance 9.8 million euros, i.e. 5.9%.
+Premiums written in accident insurance and liability insurance totalled 6.5 million euros and 6.1 million euros respectively and their respective contributions were 3.9% and 3.6%.
+The total contribution of other insurance classes, which each accounted for less than 3.5%, was 23.1 million euros, i.e. 13.9%.

-Compared with year earlier, the share of motor liability insurance increased by 0.8 percentage points and its premium income grew by 6.6 million euros or 15.8%.
-Strong growth was also achieved in motor own damage insurance where premium income increased by 5.1 million euros or 15.4% and travel insurance where premiums grew by 0.9 million euros or 36.9%.
+Compared with 2016, the share of motor liability insurance increased by 4.3 percentage points and its premium income grew by 17.7 million euros, i.e. 36.7%.
+In addition to motor liability insurance, rapid growth was achieved in motor own damage insurance and technical risks insurance where premium income grew by 13.8% and 20.7%, i.e. 5.3 million euros and 0.9 million euros, respectively.
+In connection with the merger with DAS, the portfolio was supplemented with a new product class: legal expenses insurance.